rohitma38/wasp-cm.github.io/pre-reg.md

 **Space is limited.
 Please fill out the pre-registration form if interested, and we will get back to you with further instructions by September 15.**
 Link to the form: <a href="https://forms.gle/dLoJbC3Ljc5vBhgp8">https://forms.gle/dLoJbC3Ljc5vBhgp8</a>  -->

+## Note to Participants
+Participants are requested to bring their own laptops, with the following software tools installed.
+* (to be updated)
+<br/><br/>

 ## Tentative Schedule
 (L = 1.5 hour lecture;  T = 3 hour tutorial session)